Phone: 240-818-1216

 Whyte-Hall Communications Network was founded by Delroy A. Whyte-Hall.

-His background includes journalism and public relations, and those two disciplines shape how this work is approached.
+His background is in journalism and public relations, and those disciplines shape how this work is done.

-When someone reads an agent bio on a brokerage website, the About section of a LinkedIn profile, or a press release announcing a property listing, the information should be easy to understand.
+When someone reads an agent profile on a brokerage website, the About section of a LinkedIn profile, or a press release about a property, the information should be easy to understand.

 That is the purpose of this work.